Computing $p$-presentation distances is hard: Computing in multiparameter persistence

-In this section we prove that computing the $p$-presentation distance for 2-parameter persistence modules is NP-hard.
+In this section we prove that computing the $p$-presentation distance for 2-parameter persistence modules is NP-hard, and observe that the result extends to $t$-parameter modules for any $t\geq 2$.
 Several steps of the analysis are completely analogous to the proof for merge trees.
 However, working with presentations where the relations can be more complicated than simply identifying two points adds another level of complexity.